tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 Lastly, the geographically dispersed group of Continued Loss type neighborhoods east of Lake Washington is unexpected and warrants further investigation.

-#### 3. The vast majority of COO neighborhoods show some signs (at least) of gentrification. {-}
+#### 2. The vast majority of COO neighborhoods show some signs (at least) of gentrification. {-}

 Of the COO neighborhoods, the most prevalent type is Early Type 1.
 This indicates that a neighborhood has relatively large populations that are vulnerable to displacement; has not yet seen a substantial demographic shift toward whiter, more affluent, better educated home owners; and still has low or moderate home values but is seeing high rates of short-term or medium-term home value appreciation.
 Put plainly, the neighborhoods are “on track” to gentrify and may soon experience significant displacement pressure (if they aren’t already).

 The introduction of the additional indicators of appreciation (i.e., change in sale price per square foot and the percent of homes sold) improves the model’s ability to identify housing markets with high turnover rates.^[see Figure \@ref(fig:app-data-viz-comm-hous-hist) for a comparison of housing market indicators by COO community] The large number of Early Type 1 neighborhoods suggests that many places with high concentrations of vulnerable people are also the places where the housing market is “heating up”.
 This methodological change accounts for much of the different between the preliminary results produced during the Pilot phase and the final model results.

-#### 4. Each COO community has at least one neighborhood undergoing the type of active gentrification associated with involuntary displacement. {-}
+#### 3. Each COO community has at least one neighborhood undergoing the type of active gentrification associated with involuntary displacement. {-}

 While evidence of substantial demographic change is present in only 7 of the 34 COO community tracts, each of the communities has at least one such changing tract.
 As with the Early Type 1 neighborhoods, the new housing market appreciation indicators help the model to better identify Dynamic neighborhoods.
 While the demographic change indicators cannot by themselves be used as measures of displacement, they strongly suggest that vulnerable groups are being displaced from these neighborhoods.
 The Rainier Valley, which has four Dynamic tracts, should be treated as a community undergoing active gentrification and policies that are appropriate to this gentrification stage should be explored by community members and policy makers.

 ## Policy Implications

-The goal of this project is to provide a consistent description of gentrification so that community leaders and policy makers can design effective intervention strategies.
-The project adopts Dr. Bates’ neighborhood change typology framework (with modifications) and it also includes her “Policy Toolkit” to guide discussions about which tools and strategies to evaluate for the COO communities.
-As Bates states, the decisions about which tools to use and how to prioritize scarce public resources are inherently political and therefore must be made in partnership with the most impacted communities [@bates_gentrification_2013, p.56].
+The goal of this project is to provide a consistent description of gentrification so that community leaders and policy makers can design effective intervention strategies that address and mitigate the displacement risk that marginalized communities face as King County continues to grow rapidly.
+The project adopts Dr. Bates’ neighborhood change typology framework (with modifications) and it also includes her “Policy Toolkit” to guide discussions about which tools and strategies might best address the needs of marginalized residents in COO communities.
+As Bates states, the decisions about which tools to use and how to prioritize scarce public resources are inherently political and therefore must be made in partnership with the most impacted communities @bates_gentrification_2013 [p.56].
+Additionally, one of the lessons learned as a result of this project is that equitable, well-resourced, and accountable partnerships with community-serving institutions are critical ingredients to success.
+The project team wishes to emphasize that this lesson applies both to research and to efforts to design or implement policies on a community’s behalf.
+Anti-displacement and community-stabilization policies that are generated by members of marginalized communities will have a much higher likelihood of sustained success than those that are created by external partners alone.

-Prescriptive policy recommendations for specific communities are beyond the scope of this project but the following tables, when paired with the typology results, may be useful in assessing appropriate policy alternatives.
+Prescriptive policy recommendations for specific communities are beyond the scope of this project but Dr. Bates’ “Policy Toolkit”, when paired with the typology results, may be useful in partnering with communities to assess appropriate policy alternatives.
+See [Appendix A: Bates' Policy Toolkit](#bates-policy-toolkit) for a list of the specific policies that Bates recommends for each stage of gentrification.

-Please note that the following tables are direct transcriptions from @bates_gentrification_2013:

-#### 1. Plan for inclusive, equitable development {-}
-preserve7af4667b03c0bb6f

-#### 2. Increase/preserve opportunities for affordable housing {-}
-##### 2.1 Generate revenue for housing programs {-}
-preserveb79a1e807fc509f2

-##### 2.2 Create new affordable housing {-}
-preserve517ea83f7c8d0a3d

-##### 2.3 Preserve affordable housing {-}
-preserve6919247a7fdf9750

 #### Final word on inclusive policy-making {-}